ehanahamed/docs.ctjs.rocks/docs/room.md

 ## UI and Gameplay rooms

 Rooms can be put either into UI coordinate space or gameplay coordinate space.
-Gameplay rooms are managed by `ct.camera`, and cannot be moved manually.
+Gameplay rooms are managed by `camera`, and cannot be moved manually.
 But UI rooms can be: for example, to move smaller widgets around the viewport.

 ::: tip
 More about this concept at [Game and UI Coordinates](tips-n-tricks/game-and-ui-coordinates.html).
 For viewport management, see [Working with Viewport](tips-n-tricks/viewport-management.html).